Why Unused Items Aren't Harmless, Plus 7 Easy Ways to Clear the Clutter

 And how many collectibles have been touted as valuable "investments," only to go out of fashion or become commonplace after a decade or two?
 Hummel figurines, anyone?
 Norman Rockwell plates?
 Limited edition Barbies?
 Thomas Kinkade paintings?
 Like Grandma's silver tea service, these items now sell for very little, if you can sell them at all, even though the original investment might have been hundreds, if not thousands, of dollars.

-But it's only money, right?
+It's only money, right?
 It's not that big a deal.

 Unneeded items, those in storage and those that are part of a collection, are inert.
 Think about it.
 Items that are used move from one place to another.
 Dishes or cookware are used, become dirty, get washed, and are returned to the cupboard.
 Clothing and linens are used, dirtied, laundered, folded or hung, and returned to the closet.
 These items flow through our homes; they possess energy which enables us to do the things we need for every day life.

 Does your home contain shelves, drawers, closets, maybe even entire rooms where nothing comes or goes?
-This is the meaning of clutter – something that simply takes up space, that lies dormant.
+This is the meaning of clutter – something that simply takes up space and lies dormant.
 When clutter fills your home, you have no room to spare for new plans and ideas, new experiences or pastimes that might contribute to your best life.
 All that staleness and stagnation needs to be cleared away.

 Worse than the crowded, inefficient, depressing ugliness of clutter is the way it robs us and our homes of vital, creative, happy energy.